 Colorado has several paths for young drivers to obtain a license.
 Which path is appropriate depends on the driver's age, experience, and purpose for driving.

 15-year-olds.
 Beginning at 15 years old, a person can take a written and vision test to obtain an instruction permit.
 The youth must be accompanied by a parent or guardian who must sign an affidavit of liability.
-Youth who obtain an instruction permit at 15 years old must hold the permit for 12 months, complete the driver's education course, and complete six hours of behind-the-wheel training from a licensed instructor (12 hours if completed with a parent).
+Youth who obtain an instruction permit at 15 years old must hold the permit for 12 months, complete drivers education course, and complete six hours of behind-the-wheel training from a licensed instructor (12 hours if completed with a parent).
 After completing these requirements and logging 50 hours of driving time—which must include ten hours at night—the youth is eligible for a minor driver's license.

 15-and-a-half-year-olds.
 Youth who obtain an instruction permit at 15 and a half years old must also complete 12 months with the permit and 50 hours of driving time (including ten hours at night) but are exempt from completing driver's education.
 Instead, these youth must complete a four-hour driver awareness program as a prerequisite to obtaining a minor driver's license.

 16-to-18-year-olds.
 Youth who are 16 to 18 years old are not required to complete driver's education but must complete 50 hours of driving time (with ten hours being at night) and hold the instruction permit for 12 months.
-(Colo.
-Rev. Stat.
-Ann. § 42-2-106 (2024).)

 All persons under 21 years old will be issued a minor driver's license upon completion of a vision test, a driving test, and the relevant requirements explained above.
 Holders of a minor driver's license are also subject to some restrictions.

 Under 21 years old.
-For the first six months of holding a minor driver's license, the driver may not have any passengers under 21 years old.
+For the first six months of holding a minor driver's license, the driver may not have any passenger under 21 years old.
 For the first year of holding a minor's driver's license—but after the first six months—the driver may have only one passenger under 21 years old.
 Exceptions exist for family members and emergencies or if a licensed parent or person over 21 years old is present.

 A violation of these restrictions is an infraction and can lead to eight to 24 hours of community service and up to a $50 fine for a first offense.
 Second and subsequent offenses can result in 16 to 40 hours of community service and up to $100 fine ($150 for a third offense).